 - Angela Leroux-Lindsey, Editor of the Adirondack Review

-Kenya holds a Masters degree in Language and Literacy from Harvard School of Education and a Ph.
+Kenya holds a Master's degree in Language and Literacy from Harvard School of Education and a Ph.
 D in Writing Rhetoric and Composition from UC Davis’ School of Education.
-In addition to her career as an author, consultant, and researcher, Kenya divides her time between devising playful but rigorous lessons for her daughter, Autumn, launching a relationship blog with her husband Alex, and planning future family adventures abroad.
+In addition to her career as an author, consultant, and researcher, Kenya divides her time between teaching yoga lessons to her online community and planning future family adventures abroad.
 Dr. Mitchell currently lives in Aurora, Colorado.